While no one wants to think about their pooch getting older, it is an inescapable part of life.

 References and Further Reading

 - Ruefenacht, Silvia.
-“A behaviour test on German Shepherd dogs: heritability of seven different traits.”
+“A behavior test on German Shepherd dogs: heritability of seven different traits.”
 Applied Animal behavior Science.
 2002.

 - Siegal, Mordecai.
 UC Davis Book of Dogs.
 Harper Collins.
 1995.

 - Halliwell.
 “Canine rheumatoid arthritis—a review and a case report.”
 Journal of Small Animal Practice.
 1972.

 - Lund, Elizabeth.
 “Prevalence and Risk Factors for Obesity in Adult Dogs from Private US Veterinary Practices.”
 University of Minnesota.
 2006.